A problem for diabetic hemodialysis patients.

 Overall, in diabetic hemodialysis patients, HbA1c levels significantly underestimate glycemic control, the investigators concluded in Kidney International (2008; published online ahead of print).

 “I was surprised by the magnitude of these results,” Dr. Freedman told Renal & Urology News.
 “Initially, our group did not expect to see such marked differences between the two measures of glycemic control.
 Although I expected to detect modest variation between these tests, the dramatic differences that were observed are clearly clinically important and will impact patient care.
-The glycated albumin test is currently available in
+The glycated albumin test is currently available in Japan.

-Now that this study is complete, Asahi Kasei Pharma Corporation, the manufacturer of the GA test, may apply for approval to make it available in the
+Now that this study is complete, Asahi Kasei Pharma Corporation, the manufacturer of the GA test, may apply for approval to make it available in the U.S. The GA appears to be a better measure of blood sugar control in the diabetic hemodialysis population than the HbA1c.”

 It is theorized that the discrepancy found in the study is due to the fact that HbA1c depends on red blood cell survival and these cells do not live as long in patients on hemodialysis.
-This new study confirms a prior report in Japanese patients and is the first to demonstrate the inaccuracy of the HbA1c in diabetic African-American and Caucasian dialysis patients in the
+This new study confirms a prior report in Japanese patients and is the first to demonstrate the inaccuracy of the HbA1c in diabetic African-American and Caucasian dialysis patients in the United States.
+The researchers now plan to conduct a similar study in patients on peritoneal dialysis and with chronic kidney disease not yet on dialysis.